aeternity/protocol/serializations.md

 The Id is four bytes.
 The convention used by the reference compiler and other tools is that this name is the first 4 bytes of the blake2b hash of the function name.
-This is also true for the special `init` function. that is called by the `contract_creacte` transaction.
+This is also true for the special `init` function. that is called by the `contract_create` transaction.
 This function must have the following Id: `<<0x44, 0xd6, 0x44, 0x1f>>`.

 But on a protocol level all other name could be any 4 bytes,